 Since early 2013, ethnic and sectarian fighting in CAR has developed from a silent emergency into a complex humanitarian crisis.
 Conflict has severely affected the livelihoods and living conditions of over half of the 4.6 million population.
 It’s also forced over half a million citizens to flee to neighboring countries, and has increased the number of Central Africans in need by 13% since March 2018.
 The country also has one of the world’s highest rates of child mortality.

+The connection between hunger and poverty is apparent here, with a life expectancy of just 54 years and 45% of the population facing food insecurity.
+It’s also one of the worst countries to be a mother, with a maternal mortality rate of 1,000 deaths for every 100,000 live births.
 In mid-2014, Concern began livelihoods, food security, water, and sanitation programs in Bangui and Ombella M’Poko prefectures to help those whose lives have been disrupted by violence.

 The Central African Republic crisis, explained

 For a decade now, the people of the Central African Republic have faced bouts of sectarian violence that have displaced approximately 1 in 4 residents.